 About

-DiiPS-R1 (Digital Information of iPS Cells revision 1) is a database that allows disease-specific iPS cells to be evaluated based on their differentiation propensity.
-Based on the highly reproducible results of patterning culture differentiation propensity analysis, each disease-specific iPS cell is shown what type of cell it is likely to differentiate into.
+DiiPS (Digital Information of iPS Cells) is a database that allows disease-specific iPS cells to be evaluated based on their differentiation propensity.
+Based on differentiation tendency analysis data obtained through omics analyses, including patterning culture differentiation propensity analysis, it indicates which cell types iPS cells derived from each disease are most likely to differentiate into.
+This supports the selection of optimal cell lines and the planning of experimental designs in disease model research and regenerative medicine research.
 The iPS cells listed in this database are available from the Cell Bank of RIKEN BioResource Research Center.

 Micropatterned Culture (MPC)